Majorizations for probability distributions, column stochastic matrices and their linear preservers: Reduction to column stochastic matrices

 \section{Reduction to column stochastic matrices}

-In this section we establish that when dealing with strong or directional majorization, we can always reduce the problem to column stochastic matrices.
+In this section, we establish that when dealing with strong or directional majorization, we can always reduce the problem to column stochastic matrices.
 The same reduction applies to vector majorization.
-When dealing with weak majorization, we can make one of the matrices column stochastic (whichever we choose).
+When dealing with weak majorization, we can make either matrix in the majorization relation column stochastic.
 Additionally, we specifically examine the role of $(0, 1)$-matrices.